hak5/usbrubberducky-payloads/payloads/library/prank/Delete_A_Reminder_On_An_iPhone/README.md

-# Delete A Reminder With An iPhone
+# Delete A Reminder On An iPhone

 This script can be used to delete a reminder really fast using an iPhone, so iOS system.